bcwells24/CS499/README.md

 Before running the application, ensure the following:

 1. **Android Studio**
-    - Install the latest version of Android Studio (Ladybug).
+    - Install the latest version of Android Studio.
     - Ensure all necessary components like SDKs, build tools, and the emulator are installed.

 2. **Java Development Kit (JDK)**